sch-loa/pylogintest/README.md

   - Invalid username
   - Valid username, invalid password

-The credentials used for the tests were deleted and replaces with empty strings (which can be easily changed).
-The reason is that valid/invalid credentials can change overtime (a new account can be created, an existing ccount can be deleted).
+The credentials used for the tests were deleted and replaced with empty strings (which can be easily changed).
+The reason is that valid/invalid credentials can change overtime (a new account can be created, an existing account can be deleted).

 # Versions
 - **Python 3.11.1**